waltervr/cypress_tuto/README.md

 4. Open the Cypress Runner with `npx cypress open` and execute the test

 ## 16 Working with fixtures
-1. Add a new file that will save the user details within the `fixtures` folder called `userLoginDetails` and add the following:
+1. Add a new file that will save the user details within the `fixtures` folder called `userLoginDetails.json` and add the following:
 ```
 {
     "email": "'walter1@gmail.com",